 When choosing between window construction material types such as aluminum clad windows and vinyl clad windows, there are four general areas of consideration you will need to keep in mind: cost, colors, efficiency, and maintenance.

-Aluminum metal is generally a more expensive construction material than plastic vinyl.
-Thus, aluminum clad windows are generally more costly than vinyl clad windows.
+Aluminum is generally more expensive to use as a construction material than plastic or vinyl.
+Thus, aluminum clad windows are more costly than vinyl clad windows.
 Aluminum clad windows also tend to cost more than vinyl clad windows because they often require extra sealants to improve their thermal efficiency and reduce the likelihood of condensation.

 The final consideration when choosing between these two window construction material types is maintenance.
 The exterior of vinyl clad windows will require virtually no maintenance after installation.
 Aluminum clad windows, on the other hand, are more likely to stick over time.